lucafaggianelli/python-classnames/README.md

 Utility to create CSS class strings from a multitude of values without poking around with string templates and lengthy logic.

+This project is a Python porting of the JS library [`classnames`](https://github.com/JedWatson/classnames)

 ## Show me the code!

 ```bash